 The other options are completely up to you!

-Important notes to take away from here are Fortitude, Blood Cauldron, and Blood Knight.
-Fortitude and Blood Cauldron- when either are used- cause you to go down a stage of thirst, removing both abilities.
-However, Blood Knight allows you to feed on staggered enemies, which brings you back up to being sated.
-This regains both abilities immediately.
-Being an offensive shield-mage, this build will be shield-bashing and stunning enemies constantly to allow for feeding.
-If you’re fighting living foes who are able to be bitten, you’re effectively invincible.
+Both Fortitude and Blood Cauldron cause you to go down a stage of thirst when used, removing both abilities.
+Blood Knight, however, allows you to feed on staggered targets, bringing you back up to sated and regaining both abilities.
+Being an offensive shield-mage, this build will be shield-bashing and stunning enemies constantly: if you’re fighting living foes who are able to be fed upon, you’re effectively invincible.

 Standing Stone: The Atronach.